EvazaUW/UrbanHealthCSE583/README.md

 Urban health index analysis is a visualization tool for policy makers at urban and community scale.
 This is a first phase tool development for a urban health research, jointly developpped as CSE583 course Project.
 This visualization tool focuses on various metropoliton regions across the United States.

-# Project Members
+# Project Members & Contributions

-- Eva
+- Eva - Project idea conception, and project lead.
+Developed front end code, and machine learning model
-- Aishwarya
+- Aishwarya - Backend code and map development as well as front end integration
-- Sam
+- Sam - Documentation and UI design development and front end web design
-- Jingheng
+- Jingheng - Documentation and city analysis functions and city/census tract integration

 # Docs: